elloella/DAT505/For Feedback/README.md

 Inspiration Idea - Shows my thoughts on how the city may turn out to be?

-Once I have the VR button and a better City design I will intergrate them and then use add audio that the visuals will react to.
+Once I have the VR button and a better City design I will intergrate them and then add audio that the visuals will react to.
 For example the colour of the windows could change depending on the beat of the music.
 I know that my project needs a lot of work and it is no where near finished!